Covid-19 FAQ 17/04/2020

 Can I pay by cash?

-No, we made the decision in late March to stop taking cash in order to protect our colleagues.
 You can pay by contactless card, ApplePay, GooglePay or by using our app.

 Will bus services return to normal once Covid-19 passes?